 2. Open space under the bed.
 Make sure there is no clutter under the bed.
 The best practice is to have absolutely nothing stored under the bed.
 But light sleep-related items like blankets and pillows are not considered too obstructive to optimal Chi flow under the bed.

 3. Pay attention to color schemes on bedroom walls and ceiling.
 Stick to mood and nature-inspired color schemes.
 In Feng Shui, the color scheme should be inspired by what kind of energy you want to have in the room.

 4. Accessorize in pairs.
 Pairs invite harmony in Feng Shui.
 Try to have accent pieces in pairs.
 For example a pair of nightstands, one for each side of the bed.
 Get a pair of toss pillows or a pair of blankets, pair of matching lamps, etc.

 5. Consult the Bagua map.
 Many elements you incorporate depend on what kind the energy you want to have in your most personal space.
 Bagua map will guide you in customizing your bedroom to optimize the flow of chi as per your requirement.

 Five Things to Avoid in Feng Shui Bedroom.
 These are Strict No-Nos For a Feng Shui Bedroom

 1. Under bed clutter.
-Clutter under bed obstructs the flow of chi.
+Clutter under the bed obstructs the flow of chi.
 So remove all clutter and keep it as open and clean as possible

 4. Technology.
 To make your bedroom a truly relaxing sanctuary, remove all appliances like screens and phones.